mpvnet-player/mpv.net/README.md

 ### Changelog

-### 2.9 (2019- soon
+### 2.9 (2019-??-??)

 - clicking the right top corner in fullscreen mode closes the player but it did not work on all displays
+- the info display was changed to display the filename on top so it's not diplayed in the middle of the screen
+- on start up of the conf editor all text is now selected in the search text box so it's ready for a new search to be typed
+- the conf editor was changed to write the settings to disk only if the settings were actually modified, also the message that says that the settings will be available on next start is now only shown if the settings were actually modified.
+- there was an instance in the context menu where the sub menu arrow was overlapping with the text
+- in the input editor when only one character is entered in the search text box the search is performed only in the input and not in the command or menu
+- in the input editor the routine that generates the input string was completely rewritten because it was adding Shift where it wasn't necessary (it took a huge amount of time to implement)
+- the context menu has a new track menu where the active track can be seen and selected, it shows video, audio and subtitle tracks with various meta data

 [go to download page](https://github.com/stax76/mpv.net/releases)